7x7labs/ops-tools/Readme.md

-FogDemo
+Ops Tools
 =========

 This is a devops demo using [Fog] [fog github] and [Chef] [chef].
 It does a few things:

-  - spins up ec2 web servers
+create up ec2 web servers

   - installs chef clients on the web servers
   - installs and configures rbenv, nginx, git, etc
   - delpoys a sinatra web app
   - launches and configures load balancer
   - configures dns for the app

-This has only been tested on OS X with rbenv / 1.9.3-p429 available, and bundler installed
+creates ec2 xmpp servers

+  - installs chef clients on the xmpp servers
+  - installs and configures git, java, tigase

 Clone the repo and install gems
 --